-Pu Purpose: To erect, place, use and maintain the weir and various structures in Manganui River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Design, install, maintain & monitor structure at weir for fish passage Inspections; biomonitoring Yes 2.
+Purpose: To erect, place, use and maintain the weir and various structures in Manganui River Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Design, install, maintain and monitor structure at weir for fish passage Inspections; biomonitoring Yes 2.
 Fish pass to be constructed within 12 months Completed in 2002 Yes 3.
-Install & operate a light barrier within 6 months to divert fish from intake Research found light barrier to be ineffective.
+Install and operate a light barrier within 6 months to divert fish from intake Research found light barrier to be ineffective.
 Electric fields have been reinstalled at intake and forebay in 2010-2014 period.
 Extension of time limit approved Yes 4.
-Meeting with stakeholders annually One meeting conducted when required Yes (refer to section 2.3) 5.
-Optional change/cancellation of conditions by consent holder Not exercised N/A 6.
-Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performance and compliance in respect of this consent High rerall assessment of administrative perf High
+Meeting with stakeholders Meeting conducted when required Yes (refer to section 2.3) 5.
+Optional change/cancellation of conditions by consent holder Not exercised N/A Optional review provision re environmental effects No review undertaken N/A Overall assessment of environmental performan High Overall assessment of administrative performance in respect of this consent High